Pentamerone: Influence

 Basile's writing inspired Matteo Garrone's 2015 film, The Tale of Tales.

 Geography of the stories

-The tales of Giambattista Basile are set in Basilicata and Campania, where he spent most of his life at the local nobles.
+The tales of Giambattista Basile are set in Basilicata and Campania, where he spent most of his life among the local nobles.
 Among the places related to the stories we find the city of Acerenza and the Castle of Lagopesole, the latter connected to the fairy tale Rapunzel.

 Synopsis

 The name of the Pentamerone comes from Greek πέντε [pénte], 'five', and ἡμέρα [hêméra], 'day'.
 It is structured around a fantastic frame story, in which fifty stories are related over the course of five days, in analogy with the ten-day structure of the much earlier Decameron by Giovanni Boccaccio (1353).
 The frame story is that of a cursed, melancholy princess named Zoza ("mud" or "slime" in Neapolitan, but also used as a term of endearment).
 She cannot laugh, no matter what her father does to amuse her, so he sets up a fountain of oil by the door, thinking people slipping in the oil would make her laugh.
 An old woman tried to gather oil, a page boy broke her jug, and the old woman grew so angry that she danced about, and Zoza laughed at her.
 The old woman cursed her to marry only the prince of Round-Field, whom she could only wake by filling a pitcher with tears in three days.
 With some aid from fairies, who also give her gifts, Zoza found the prince and the pitcher, and nearly filled the pitcher when she fell asleep.
 A Moorish slave steals it, finishes filling it, and claims the prince.

 This frame story in itself is a fairy tale, combining motifs that will appear in other stories: the princess who cannot laugh in The Magic Swan, Golden Goose, and The Princess Who Never Smiled; the curse to marry only one hard-to-find person, in Snow-White-Fire-Red and Anthousa, Xanthousa, Chrisomalousa; and the heroine falling asleep while trying to save the hero, and then losing him because of trickery in The Sleeping Prince and Nourie Hadig.

 Princess Grannonia meets the helpful fox, while searching for her missing husband.

 The now-pregnant slave-princess demands (at the impetus of Zoza's fairy gifts) that her husband tell her stories, or else she would crush the unborn child.
 The husband hires ten female storytellers to keep her amused; disguised among them is Zoza.
 Each tells five stories, most of which are more suitable to courtly, rather than juvenile, audiences.
 The Moorish woman's treachery is revealed in the final story (related, suitably, by Zoza), and she is buried, pregnant, up to her neck in the ground and left to die.
 Zoza and the Prince live happily ever after.

 Many of these fairy tales are the oldest known variants in existence.